koel/docs/home.md

 Koel has two components, each with its own set of requirements:

 ### Server
-* [All requirements by Laravel](https://laravel.com/docs/5.4/installation#server-requirements) – PHP, OpenSSL, [composer](https://getcomposer.org/) and such.
+* [All requirements by Laravel](https://laravel.com/docs/5.8/installation#server-requirements) – PHP, OpenSSL, [composer](https://getcomposer.org/) and such.
 Consider setting PHP's `memory_limit` to a good value (512M or better) if you have a big library.
-* MySQL or MariaDB.
+* MySQL, MariaDB, PostgresSQL, or SQLite.
 Actually, any DBMS supported by Laravel should work.
 * NodeJS latest stable with [`yarn`](https://yarnpkg.com)

 ### Client